 When people learn what I do, they often recount the stories they remember their grandparents telling them as children.
 Needless to say, I have heard many amazing stories – some inspiring, some informative, some heartbreaking – all offering a glimpse of history as experienced by real people.

-Learning about history through the people I meet (and those whose lives I document) is one of the things I love most about my work as a Video Biographer.
-But, so too, is encouraging families to recognize the importance of preserving their stories and history for their children and grandchildren and younger generations to know – whether in writing, or in an audio or video recording.
+Learning about history through the people I meet is one of the things I love most about my work as a Video Biographer.
+But, so too, is encouraging families to recognize the importance of preserving their stories and history for their children and grandchildren and younger generations to know – whether in writing or in an audio or video recording.

 Below are two stories that help to bring a family’s history alive for the younger generations to know and cherish.